 “A great benefit of the MDPP is the engineers and team who understand how medicine works and the complexity of what we are doing.
 They have the ability to grasp concepts easily to facilitate better solutions.
 The team is fantastic at bringing diverse groups together all focused on the end product with improving patient outcomes at the forefront.”

 Following the workshop, a 250-hour R&D project commenced which resulted in a prototype surgical instrument and consumables.
 The prototype has since been used to demonstrate to investors.
 A 30-hour market report was also provided which provides evidence of commercial feasibility of the concept and a clear market opportunity.

 Professor McDonald says of his involvement in the MDPP, “It’s not research for research sake, it is about developing ideas to benefit patients, improve clinical outcomes and essentially making a product work the best it can.”

-And the relationship continues following the project’s completion, with Professor McDonald utilising the intellectual property and patent expertise of MDPP partners.
+And the relationship continues following the project’s completion, with Professor McDonald and Dr Pedoulias utilising the intellectual property and patent expertise of MDPP partners.

-He’s also given back to the Program by offering his extensive clinical expertise to benefit other MDPP projects through involvement in workshop and brainstorming sessions.
+They've also given back to the Program by offering their extensive clinical expertise to benefit other MDPP projects through involvement in workshop and brainstorming sessions.